 "After crossing the Colorado over Davis Dam we went north on Highway 93 --- located some distance east of the river --- all the time my uncle continuing to glance off to the left as though he was looking for something."(source)

-Some miles south of Searchlight before we reached Davis Dam my uncle turned left off the paved highway onto a dirt road called Christmas Tree Pass.
+After stopping in Searchlight for fuel and grub, with me wandering nostalgically around in the onetime location of the El Rey Club, the one time infamous Nevada brothel, casino and resort that burnt totally down under mysterious conditions in 1962 and of which through my stepmother as a young boy I had a number adventures including even to the point she pulled a gun out of her purse in the casino one day, we drove some distance south.
+However, before we got close to Davis Dam my uncle turned left off the paved highway onto a dirt road called Christmas Tree Pass.
 After driving about ten rather bumpy and rock strewn miles generally curved toward the southeast he turned right on an even lesser dirt road.
 A short distance later we stopped, then hiked a mile or so to a place located about six miles west in the mountains above the Colorado River basin.
 There we came upon an ancient watering hole in a location he called Grapevine Canyon.
 Most of the boulders and huge rocks surrounding and those nearby the watering hole were covered with petroglyphs.

 My uncle, because of his rather extensive travels in the desert southwest had, over time, developed a strong working knowledge and familiarity with most aspects of Native American rock art.
 Amongst the petroglyphs were many he pointed out as being decidedly different, and of which he said were not of Native American origin, but were instead ancient Chinese ideographs.